 The Board and its committees are involved in overseeing risk associated with the Company and its operations.
 The Board and the Audit Committee monitor the Company's credit risk, liquidity risk, regulatory risk, operational risk and enterprise risk by regular reviews with management and internal and external auditors and other advisors.
 In its periodic meetings with the internal auditors and the Company's independent accountants, the Audit Committee discusses the scope and plan for the internal audit and includes management in its review of accounting and financial controls, assessment of business risks, legal and ethical compliance programs and related-party transactions.
 The Board and the Nominating and Corporate Governance Committee monitor the Company's governance and succession risk by regular review with management and outside advisors.
-The Board and the Compensation Committee monitor CEO succession and the Company's compensation policies and related risks by regular reviews with management and the Compensation for management's administration of airline flight operations safety and compliance with safety regulations.
+The Board and the Compensation Committee monitor CEO succession and the Company's compensation policies and related risks by regular reviews with management and the Compensation Committee's outside advisors.
+The Board and the Safety and Compliance Committee monitor management's administration of airline flight operations safety and compliance with safety regulations.
 The Board also oversees the Company's risk management strategy related to environmental and social issues, including with respect to matters such as climate change.